-23. In respect of paragraph 12 (a) of the terms of reference (OECD, 2017b), there are no concerns to be reported for the Finland.
-Finland thus meets these terms of reference.
+23. In respect of paragraph 12 (a) of the terms of reference (OECD, 2017b), there are no concerns to be reported for Greece.
+Greece meets these terms of reference.

 Summary of recommendations on the implementation of Country-by-Country Reporting